EmilStenstrom/django-components/README.md

 ```

 This makes it easy to create small components without having to create a separate template, CSS, and JS file.

+Note that the `t.django_html`, `t.css`, and `t.js` types are used to specify the type of the template, CSS, and JS files, respectively.
+This is not necessary, but if you're using VSCode with the [Python Inline Source Syntax Highlighting](https://marketplace.visualstudio.com/items?itemName=samwillis.python-inline-source) extension, it will give you syntax highlighting for the template, CSS, and JS.

 ## Using slots in templates